-In November 2020, we signed a sale and purchase agreement ("SPA") to acquire Sasol Gabon S.A.'s ("Sasol's") 27.8% working interest in the Etame Marin block offshore Gabon pursuant to fason (the "Sasol Acquisition").
+In November 2020, we signed a sale and purchase agreement ("SPA") to acquire Sasol Gabon S.A.'s ("Sasol's") 27.8% working interest in the Etame Marin block offshore Gabon (the "Sasol Acquisition").
 On February 25, 2021, we completed the acquisition of Sasol's 27.8% working interest in the Etame Marin block offshore Gabon pursuant to the SPA.
 The effective date of the transaction was July 1, 2020.
 Prior to the Sasol Acquisition, we owned and operated a 31.1% working interest in Etame.
 The Sasol Acquisition increased our working interest to 58.8%, almost doubling our total production and reserves.
 As a result of the Sasol Acquisition, the net portion of production and costs relating to our Etame operations increased from 31.1% to 58.8%.
 Reserves, production and financial results for the interests acquired have been included in our results for periods after February 25, 2021.
 All assets and liabilities associated with Sasol's interest in Etame Marin block, including crude oil and natural gas properties, asset retirement obligations and working capital items were recorded at their fair value.
 As a result of comparing the purchase price to the fair value of the assets acquired and liabilities assumed, a \$7.7 million bargain purchase gain was recognized.
 A bargain purchase gain of \$5.5 million is included in "Other, net" under "Other income (expense)" in the condensed consolidated statements of operations.
-An income tax benefit of \$2.2 million, related to the bargain purchase gain, is also included in the condensed consolidated statements of operations.
 The reason for the bargain purchase gain is mainly due to the lower crude oil price outlook used when the SPA was signed, November 17, 2020, and the higher oil price outlook on February 25, 2021, when the fair value of the reserves associated with the Sasol Acquisition were determined.

-The actual impact of the Sasol Acquisition was an increase to "Total revenues" in the condensed consolidated statement of operations of \$9.4 million for the three months ended March 31, 2021, and a \$1.2 million increase to "Net income" in the condensed consolidated statement of operations for the three months ended March 31, 2021.
-Under the terms of the SPA, a contingent payment of \$5.0 million is payable to Sasol should the average Dated Brent price over a consecutive 90-day period from July 1, 2020 to June 30, 2022 exceed \$60.00 per barrel.
+The actual impact of the Sasol Acquisition was an increase to "Total revenues" in the condensed consolidated statement of operations of \$9.4 million for six months ended June 30, 2021 and a \$1.2 million increase to "Net income" in the condensed consolidated statement of operations for the six months ended June 30, 2021, respectively.
+Under the terms of the SPA, a contingent payment of \$5.0 million was payable to Sasol should the average Dated Brent price over a consecutive 90-day period from July 1, 2020 to June 30, 2022 exceed \$60.00 per barrel.
 Included in the purchase consideration was the fair value, at closing, of the contingent payment due to Sasol.
-As of March 31, 2021, we estimated the liability associated with this payment to be \$5.0 million arecorded the difference between the initial fair value and the fair value at March 31, 2021, additional expense included in "Other operating expense, net" under "Operating income (loss)" in the condensed consolidated statements of operations.
-On April 29, 2021, the conditions related to the contingent payment were met and we paid the \$5.0 million contingent amount to Sasol in accordance with the terms of the SPA.
+The conditions related to the contingent payment were met and on April 29, 2021, we paid the \$5.0 million contingent amount to Sasol in accordance with the terms of the SPA.